Creating Custom Dashboards

 Editing a Custom Dashboard

-Select the Kebab icon () to the right of a Custom Dashboard tab followed by Edit in the dropdown menu.
+Select the Kebab icon () to the left of a Add new module button followed by Edit in the dropdown menu.
 Make changes as needed using the provided field, then click the Save button.

 Deleting a Custom Dashboard

-Select the Kebab icon () to the right of a Custom Dashboard tab followed by Delete in the dropdown menu to remove the Dashboard from your organization.
+Select the Kebab icon () to the left of a Add new module button followed by Delete in the dropdown menu to remove the Dashboard from your organization.

 Editing and Deleting Modules